KilianKegel/CdeSrcPkg/README.md

 # CdeSrcPkg
 The sourcecode for *CdeSrcPkg* is kept privat.
-Only the notification of change and it's associated hash is published here.
+Only the change notifications and it's associated hash is published here.

 # Revision history